ynput/ayon-documentation/website/docs/dev_launcher.md

 import DocCardList from '@theme/DocCardList';

 ## Introduction

-For most recent documentation please use readme in [AYON launcher repository](https://github.com/ynput/ayon-launcher/blob/main/README.md).
+For the most recent documentation, please refer to the readme in the [AYON launcher repository](https://github.com/ynput/ayon-launcher/blob/main/README.md).

-Desktop application launcher for AYON pipeline.
-You need AYON launcher to be able to interact with any of the integrated applications.
-It acts as the main entry point into the pipeline for all artists publishing and loading data with AYON.
-Even though AYON launcher is a standalone desktop application, it doesn't do anything until it's connected to an AYON server instance.
+The desktop application launcher for the AYON pipeline is essential for interacting with integrated applications.
+It serves as the main entry point for artists to publish and load data with AYON.
+Although the AYON launcher is a standalone desktop application, it requires a connection to an AYON server instance to function.

-The main purpose of application is to distribute updates based on current server state and to start main logic of core addon.
-At this moment core addon is `openpype` (this will change in near future).
+The primary purpose of the application is to distribute updates based on the current server state and to initiate the core add-on logic.

-### Building AYON Desktop application
+### Building AYON Desktop Application

-We aim to closely follow [**VFX Reference Platform**](https://vfxplatform.com/)
+We aim to closely follow the [**VFX Reference Platform**](https://vfxplatform.com/).

-AYON is written in Python 3 with specific elements still running in Python2 until all DCCs are fully updated.
-To see the list of those, that are not quite there yet, go to [VFX Python3 tracker](https://vfxpy.com/)
+AYON is written in Python 3, with some elements still running in Python 2 until all DCCs are fully updated.
+For a list of those not yet updated, visit the [VFX Python3 tracker](https://vfxpy.com/).

-[CX_Freeze](https://cx-freeze.readthedocs.io/en/latest) is used to freeze the Python code and all of its dependencies, and [Poetry](https://python-poetry.org/) for virtual environment management.
+We use [CX_Freeze](https://cx-freeze.readthedocs.io/en/latest) to freeze the Python code and its dependencies, and [Poetry](https://python-poetry.org/) for virtual environment management.

-We provide comprehensive build steps:
+Comprehensive build steps are provided:

 <DocCardList />

-Output of the build process is installer with metadata file that can be distributed to workstations.
+The build process outputs an installer with a metadata file that can be distributed to workstations.

-### Upload installer to server
+### Upload Installer to Server

-Create installer information from json file on server and upload the installer file to be downloaded by users.
+Create installer information from a JSON file on the server and upload the installer file for user download.

-Upload command has more options, use `--help` to investigate them.
-For example, it is possible to use username & password instead of api key.
+The upload command has more options; use `--help` to explore them.
+For example, you can use a username and password instead of an API key.

 <Tabs
     defaultValue='win'